containerize-com/Products/en/live-chat/live-helper-chat/_index.md

 description: Open Source Live Chat Software to improve your customer support experience.
 Provides built into Bot support with ability to integrate with third party AI.
 singlepageh1title: On Premise Free Live Chat Software for Your Website
 singlepageh2title: Live Helper Chat is easy to integrate and setup, open source live chat software to provide better customer support.
-Shortdescriptionlistingpage: Live Helper Chat is easy to integrate and setup, open source live chat software to provide better customer support.
+Shortdescriptionlistingpage: Live Helper Chat is an open source live chat software which brings simplicity and usability in one place.
+With Live Helper Chat you can bring live support on your website for free.
 linktitle: Live Helper Chat
 Imagetext:  Live Chat Software
 draft: false